 Yorkshire Ichthyosaurus Polished Bone Block Slices Ichthyosaur bone block sections, cut and polished from beach rolled material.
 Most of these blocks are found on the beach eroded and battered by the sea.
 To make something really smart and a great display, the blocks are cut and polished to reveal disarticulated bone material inside.
 There is also a strong pyrite preservation to the bone in these pieces, and they sparkle beautifully.

-Pliosaur/Plesiosaur bone sections, & cut and polished from Oxfordshire, UK Small and medium size sections of Pliosaur bone sections from Jurassic Kimmeridgian Clay.
-We also have some Sauropod bone from the same locations -you can find these on the Dinosaur bone page.
+Also sometimes we have a selection of Pliosaur/Plesiosaur Cut and Polished bone sections from Jurassic Kimmeridgian Clay.
+We also have some Sauropod bone from the same locations - you can find these on the Dinosaur bone page.
 It is not unusual for land animals and marine deposits to be found together in places.
-Many are reworked marine deposits that have eroded into slightly newer and younger clays and silt.
+Many are reworked marine deposits that have eroded into slightly newer and younger clay and silt.
 The difference between the marine reptile and land based dinosaurs can be seen in the bone structure.
 Dinosaur bone seems to have a much coarser bone structure most probably to do with the influence of oxygen on bone growth esp. in Sauropods that were mostly Huge.
 These were found in quarries as blocks of eroded bone sections, often shattered from machinery or the elements.
 To get the best out of them, the collector cut and polished them, and this way we can admire the complex bone structure of these magnificent marine animals.